mrMVP/datasciencecoursera/Exploratory_Data_Analysis/Course_Project_2/CodeBook.md

-## Course Project for Course Project 2
+# run_analysis.R description for Course Project 2

 The attached R script (run_analysis.R) performs the following to clean up the data: